Free South Dakota Arrests, Criminal Records & Probation Search

 The County Sheriff’s Offices without links do not have an online presence.

-In addition to finding recent arrests in county jails, sometimes inmates can be found by contacting cities that have police departments with jails.
 Some city jails like county jails may have online rosters that can be used to find out if someone is in jail, however this is not the case in South Dakota where requesters must either call or visit the local city jails.
 An example of a city police department that has a jail is The Pierre Police Department located in the city of Pierre.

 How To Contact Someone in Jail & Bail Them Out (South Dakota Bail Process)